CONTRACTUAL DISCLOSURE FACILITY

 - An acceptance letter

 - A disclosure form

-It follows then that under the Contractual Disclosure Facility you have three options:
+It follows then that you have three options:

-- Owning up to fraud via the Contractual Disclosure Facility
+- Owning up to fraud via this disclosure process

 - Deciding not to own up to fraud – referred to as the denial route

-- Make a full disclosure of all taxes that you have deliberately evaded – known as formal disclosure
+- Make full disclosure of all taxes that you have deliberately evaded

 - Make this disclosure within 60 days of being offered the contract